carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 ## Create a Cross SDDC VPN

-We will be setting up an IPSEC VPN connection between your VPC and the VPC of the person you were paired with.
-Each student needs to complete the steps for your SDDC.
+We will be setting up an IPSEC VPN connection between your VPC and the VPC of the person you were paired with. **Each student** needs to complete the steps for **your** SDDC.

 ![SRM6](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/srm-lab/SRM6.jpg)

 1. Navigate back to *ALL SDDCs* and click on *VIEW DETAILS* for **the paired student's** SDDC.
+For example, if you are *Student-1*, you will view the details for the *Student-2* SDDC.

     ![SRM7](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/srm-lab/SRM7.jpg)